Yu-amd/GenAI_Playground/TOOL_CALLING_README.md

    - Click the "Tools" button to open tool selector
    - Choose which tools you want to enable
    - Use "Enable All" or "Disable All" for bulk operations
+   - **For Developers**: Click "Test Tools" in the tool selector to access testing functionality

 3. **Ask Questions**
    - Ask questions that would benefit from real-time data